Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 - *Organic Intelligence*.
 A workshop on the AI control of Hallgrimskirkja's Klais organ.
 February 2023. [[info](https://iil.is/news/organic-intelligence)]
 - *Embedded AI for NIME: Challenges and Opportunities*.
 Workshop run at NIME with two other institutions.
 2022.
 - *Living Algorithms* workshop at *Raflost festival.* 2022.
+- *Nordic Music Days* Workshops at this festival of Nordic Music. [[info](https://iil.is/news/nordic-music-days-22)]
-- *Media Lab Aalto Workshop*.
+- *ixi - Media Lab Aalto Workshop*.
 Applying ii lab technologies in teaching.
 2022.
 - *Trash Sounds Workshop* @ RUSL Festival.
 2022.
 - *Ii lab workshop* at Omar festival.
 Hjalteyri.
 A workshop in ii lab technologies.
 2022.
 - *HLCI Workshop* Online organised by Jack Armitage.